-If you’d like to do something more interactive and really wake up those tastebuds, Chef Asleigh is available for either a large scale cooking demo/talk or smaller hands on teambuilding through food.
+If you’d like to do something more interactive and really wake up those taste buds, Chef Ashleigh is available for either a large-scale cooking demo/talk or smaller hands-on team-building through food.
 What better way to celebrate a month of Black excellence?! 🙂

 “…The best damn fish sandwich of my life” (referring to Good, Hot, Fish) – Gail Simmons, Food writer and Cookbook author